kaiiam/kblumberg_masters_thesis/thesis/kai_blumberg_msc_thesis.md

 Data about parts associated with an ontology term querying cases used in the second task involved the following term annotations by which to query for data: ENVO:*brine channel* [ENVO_03000041], CHEBI:*carbon atom* [CHEBI_27594], CHEBI:*cation* [CHEBI_36916], IAO:*centrally registered identifier symbol* [IAO_0000577], ENVO:*glacier* [ENVO_00000133], ENVO:*marine biome* [ENVO_00000447], ENVO:*melt pond* [ENVO_03000040], and finally ENVO:*ocean* [ENVO_00000015].

-The predicted user stories were programed to have knowledge of a subset of the turtle data annotation querying case property paths used in the example datastore.
-The querying cases the various user stories were programed to include are shown in **Table A5**.
+The predicted user stories were programed to have knowledge of a subset of the turtle data annotation querying case property paths used in the datastore.
+The querying cases the various user stories were programed to include are shown in **Table A6**.

-: **Table A5** Shows the SPARQL querying cases which were included for each of the predicted user stories of various querying expertise levels.
+: **Table A6** Shows the SPARQL querying cases which were included for each of the predicted user stories of various querying expertise levels.

 +---------------+-----------------------------+
 |Expertise level|querying cases used          |